LauraTerry/LauraTerry/README.md

 - 👋 Hi, I’m @LauraTerry
-- 👀 I’m interested in Data analystics/statistics
+- 👀 I’m interested in Data analystics/statistics and it's visualizations
 - 🌱 I’m currently learning SQL/Python/Pandas
 - 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me linkedin or proxycharm@gmail.com
+- 📫 How to reach me : linkedin or proxycharm@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Sloths can hold their breath longer than dolphins